Javascript is not enabled.

 What began with a $1 payment to her credit card company turned into a loss of $1,000 and months of hassle for Ana Warner, 80.

-In 2021 there were 33,000 reports of incidents involving mail carrier robberies and mail theft, up from 24,000 in 2019, according to the USPIS.
-The uptick isn’t being fueled by lone thieves and random porch pirates, explains Brendan T. Donahue, Assistant Inspector in Charge at the USPIS Criminal Investigations Group.
-The most pernicious perpetrators are working for “organized criminal groups that are extremely tech savvy and adept at countering law enforcement techniques,” he says.
+The agency sent out an alert about the increased threat of mail theft, noting that in 2022, 412 USPS letter carriers were robbed on the job, and 305 have been robbed in 2023.
+In 2022, there were 38,500 reports of incidents involving mail carrier robberies and mail theft, and more than 25,000 in the first half of this year.
+The uptick isn’t fueled by lone thieves and random porch pirates, explains Brendan T. Donahue, assistant inspector in charge at the USPIS Criminal Investigations Service Center.
+The most pernicious perpetrators work for “organized criminal groups that are extremely tech savvy and adept at countering law enforcement techniques,” he says.

 Behind the crime